polyglot-compiler/JLang/docs/developer-guide.md

 | Field 2                 |
 |            ⋮            |

-The dispatch vectors are layed out with a pointer to the interface table linked list first, followed by a pointer to the class type info, followed by the methods.
+The dispatch vectors are laid out with a pointer to the interface table linked list first, followed by a pointer to the class type info, followed by the methods.
 The methods are ordered by class first, and within a class are ordered by visibility.
 Public methods are first, followed by package, protected, and lastly private.
 Within a visibility, the methods are ordered by name in lexicographical order.